Onigiri (Rice Balls)

 The freehand method

 Basically, grab a handful of cooked rice and squeeze into balls (any shape) with your hands.
 However, you need to choose good rice.
 If the rice is too dry and does not hold moisture, it will not stick together.
-You need to wet your hands before you handle cooked rice or use cling wrap.
+You need to wet your hands before you handle cooked rice or use plastic wrap.
 Then shape the rice balls with your hands while you are squeezing.

 Using molds

-50 Shapes of Onigiri
+Shapes of Omusubi

 Round shaped